 - Economy, Housing & Waste – to support the local economy to ensure existing and new homes are climate resilient whilst reducing, re using and recycling materials and ongoing resources e.g. water

-- Community Engagement - to engage local people in accelerating their own responses and building resilience to ongoing climate impacts.
+- Community Engagement - to engage local people in accelerating their own responses and building resilience to ongoing climate impact

-- Replaced one vehicle with an electric van.
+- Replaced two vehicles with fully electric vans.
 This has proved a big success; with vehicles only moving within the town, this has reduced the use of diesel considerably, and also means we have a quiet vehicle to use in the cemetery when needed.